jaseg/gerbolyze/README.rst

 .. image:: pics/subtract_example.png

-Subtraction scripts tell ``gerbolyze paste`` which layers to remove from other layers.
-When a source layer is given in the subtraction script, gerbolyze will dilate everything on this source layer and remove it from the target layer.
-By default, Gerbolyze subtracts the mask layer from the silk layer to make sure there are no silk primitives that overlap bare copper.
+Subtraction scripts tell ``gerbolyze paste`` to remove an area around certain input layers to from an overlay layer.
+When a input layer is given in the subtraction script, gerbolyze will dilate (extend outwards) everything on this input layer and remove it from the target overlay layer.
+By default, Gerbolyze subtracts the mask layer from the silk layer to make sure there are no silk primitives that overlap bare copper, and subtracts each input layer from its corresponding overlay to make sure the two do not overlap.
+In the picture above you can see both at work: The overlay contains halftone primitives all over the place.
+The subtraction script has cut out an area around all pads (mask layer) and all existing silkscreen.
+You can turn off this behavior by passing ``--no-subtract`` or pass your own "script".

 The syntax of these scripts is: